 - Mozzarella: Some cheeses are explicitly created for cooking and baking, and in that category, mild mozzarella is the king.
 Mozzarella is mild enough that it doesn’t interfere with other flavors.

-- Provolone: If you are looking for a cheese with more flavor than mozzarella, then consider provolone which has all the features of mozzarella plus it has some additional flavor than Mozzarella.
+- Provolone: If you are looking for a cheese with more flavor than mozzarella, consider provolone, which has all the features of mozzarella, plus it offers additional flavor.

 - Fontina: For the ultimate Italian style cheese, Fontina should be considered.
 Fontina has a creamy melt that is perfect for your burger

 - Goat Cheese: Who knew that such a simple cheese could taste so good?
 Goat cheese delights with its pristine white color and distinct flavor.
 A humble basic for some; a gourmet delight for others.
-Goat cheese is light on calories but tangy on the taste buds.
+Goat cheese is light on calories but rich in flavor.

-- Monterey Jack: Monterey Jack deserves the right to be called a true American cheese since it began life with the Mexican Franciscan friars in Monterey, California.
+- Monterey Jack: Monterey Jack is entitled to be called a true American cheese, as it originated with the Mexican Franciscan friars in Monterey, California.
 This is one of the best mild cheeses for melting, making it a super-gooey cheese topping for your burger.

 - American Cheese: Although often derided as an “ungourmet” cheese, American cheese is the resounding champion of melty cheeses.
 Why?
 Because it adamantly refuses to come apart when melted, providing for a yummy pool of cheese atop your burger.
 What you get is a really melty, scrumptious cheese topping.